EntEthAlliance/EEPs/draft/EEP0001 Proposal Process.md

-    EIP: 1
+    EEP: 1
       Title: EIP Purpose and Guidelines
       Status: Draft
       Type: Meta
       Author: Martin Becze <mb@ethereum.org>, Hudson Jameson <hudson@ethereum.org>
       Created: 2015-10-27, 2017-02-01

-What is an EIP?
+What is an EEP?
 --------------

 EIP stands for Ethereum Improvement Proposal.
 An EIP is a design document providing information to the Ethereum community, or describing a new feature for Ethereum or its processes or environment.
 The EIP should provide a concise technical specification of the feature and a rationale for the feature.
 The EIP author is responsible for building consensus within the community and documenting dissenting opinions.